adobe/helix-status/README.md

 ## Automated Monitoring

-`helix-status` provides the following command line tools intended to be run as part of your deployment pipeline to automate monitoring:
+`helix-status` provides the following command line tools intended to be run as part of your deployment pipeline to automate your monitoring:

 ### Statuspage: Automated Update of Components